NightDev19/CoffeeHousePHP/Readme.md

 ---

-## Note:	If your mail isn’t sent after the correct changes and you got a warning or error.
+## Note:	If your mail isn’t sent after the correct changes and you got a warning or error.(Cant be accessed now T_T)
 	Please configure your google account security as “Less secure apps”.
 To configure it:
 	– Go to your Google account then click on the Security tab and scroll down, there you can see the Less secure app access panel, Simply turn on that.
 This panel only shows,